paigeweber13/fine-hardware-visualization/README.md

    are a notable example) but also provides much more information than we are planning on getting from our benchmarks
  - I feel like I could spend weeks just learning everything about kerncraft
+ - skipped ahead to usage and samples of results
+   - not really sure how to interpret them
+   - presented some cache/memory data
+   - presented some information on how things scale

 ## Others:
  - Intel PCM